Pollutants in Laundry Detergent

 A pollutant is defined as “a substance or energy introduced into the environment that has undesired effects, or adversely affects the usefulness of a resource.”
 Most standard leading brands of laundry detergent actually contain pollutants and are constantly affecting negatively the environment.
 Water, soil, plants, and animal life are all getting affected by our choice of laundry detergent.
 But, how, exactly?
 How does my load of laundry affect the environment?
 And, more importantly, what can I do to reduce or eliminate this contamination?

 Thankfully, in 1965, laundry detergent brands began producing "bio-degradable" products.
 This advance eliminated a major pollutant: detergent foam on rivers.
 But biodegradability is not enough.
 We need to be aware of how many of the ingredients present in leading laundry detergents may negatively affect the environment.
 One of the main problems resulting from pollutants in laundry detergent is eutrophication.
 Eutrophication is the process in which excessive nutrients induce the growth of plants and algae which may in turn lead to oxygen depletion of a lake and the subsequent death of many marine animals.
 The water is, then, eventually displaced by the accumulating vegetation and the lake subsequently “dies.”
 Even though this is a process that can occur naturally over the course of many years, it is almost always induced by the discharge of phosphate-containing detergents, fertilizers, or sewage, into an aquatic system.
 In fact, It has been estimated that the eutrophication which has occurred in the past few decades as a result of man's pollution would require thousands of years under natural conditions.
-And this is just one of the problems of using products that are not all natural laundry detergents to wash your clothes.
+And this is just one of the problems.

 Phosphate builders soften water, help remove dirt, oil and grease and contribute to the reduction of germs on clothes.
 They are definitely effective and have been widely used for decades.
 However, about 370 million pounds of phosphate builders end up in surface waters, and the problem is getting worse.
 Not only is the amount of detergent used annually increasing, but the amount of phosphorus in each product is also rising.
 And fast.